Quantitative sports models, open to everyone

 -150 → 60%

 Every price converts to a win probability.
 A -150 favorite is saying there's a 60% chance of winning.
-Our model produces its own probability for the same outcome — that's where disagreements show up.
+Our model produces its own probability for the same outcome, and that's where disagreements show up.

 Fair odds